How to Install Videomass on Ubuntu 24.04 and 22.04

 FFmpeg works well until a repeat job turns into a wall of flags, presets, and output folders.
 You can install Videomass on Ubuntu to handle conversions, audio extraction, and queue-based media jobs from a desktop window instead of building each FFmpeg command by hand.

-Ubuntu’s default repositories do not currently ship Videomass, so the project’s PPA is the maintained install path on Ubuntu 24.04 and 22.04.
-FFmpeg comes in automatically, while the GUI itself still needs a graphical session even if you install the package from an SSH shell.
+Ubuntu’s default repositories do not currently ship Videomass under the videomass package name, so the project’s Launchpad PPA is the practical APT path on Ubuntu 24.04 and 22.04.
+The PPA does not publish Ubuntu 26.04 metadata yet, and the GUI still needs a graphical session even if you install the package from an SSH shell.

 Install Videomass on Ubuntu